I’m a multimedia journalist, and currently the Roving Editor at Quartz India.

 I cut my teeth as a stringer for the Times of India in 2008, and then spent about four years at Business Standard, an Indian financial daily, as a staff reporter and Southeast Asia correspondent.

-My limited academic triumphs include procuring an undergraduate degree in English Literature from Loyola College Chennai and a master’s in international relations from King’s College London.
+My other, academic triumphs include procuring an undergraduate degree in English Literature from Loyola College Chennai and a master’s in international relations from King’s College London.

-I now live in Calcutta, mostly sitting on a far too cushy couch and checking the inbox of devjyotghoshal [at] gmail [dot] com.
+I now live in New Delhi, mostly sitting on an old, uncomfortable chair and checking the inbox of devjyotghoshal [at] gmail [dot] com.